-3.4 Convective Initiation
+3.3 Convective Initiation

-The University of Alabama in Huntsville (UAH) is developing a proxy product similar to the GOES-R Algorithm Working Group (AWG) official algorithm called SATellite Convection Analysis and Tracking (SATCAST).
-Beginning in late 2008 through 2009, UAH developed an object tracking methodology (Alternative 1 from GOES-R Aviation AWG Critical Design Review), based on an overlap methodology that will exploit the high temporal resolution from GOES-R. Since current GOES does not have the temporal resolution of GOES-R, the GOES-R CI algorithm cannot operate optimally with current GOES 15-min refresh rate.
-However, the current SATCAST system is currently under going a transition to object based tracking to provide a more accurate representation of the GOES-R ABI CI algorithm within the current GOES framework.
-In order to provide accurate object tracking, a combination of overlap and mesoscale atmospheric motion vectors (Zinner et al. 2008) methodologies have been employed with great success.
-The addition of the Zinner et al. methodology allows for accurate object tracking with up to a 15-minute temporal resolution.
-The advantages of the object based SATCAST is that it can monitor object sizes down to 1 pixel, and track objects over the entire storm lifecycle if needed for easy validation purposes.
-The new system will be deployed at the HWT Spring Experiment.
+The University of Alabama in Huntsville (UAH) is developing a proxy product similar to the one they had produced for the GOES-R Algorithm Working Group (AWG) official algorithm called SATellite Convection Analysis and Tracking (SATCAST).
+Beginning in late 2008 through 2009, UAH developed an object tracking methodology (Alternative 1 from the GOES-R Aviation AWG Critical Design Review), based on an overlap methodology that will exploit the high temporal resolution from GOES-R. Since current GOES does not have the temporal resolution of GOES-R, the GOES-R CI algorithm cannot operate optimally with the current GOES instrument's 15-min refresh rate.
+In order to provide more accurate object tracking, a combination of overlap and mesoscale atmospheric motion vectors (Zinner et al. 2008) methodologies have been employed with great success.
+The addition of the Zinner et al. methodology allows for accurate object tracking with up to a 15-minute and, sometimes, 30-minute temporal resolution.
+The advantages of the object based SATCAST is that it can monitor object sizes down to 1 pixel, and easily track cloud objects between consecutive satellite scans for easy validation purposes.